ashishumredkar/BookList/README.md

 # BookList
 App used to show list of book and its details.
+Currently showing the list of demo data.

 Steps to run the project:

-Clone the project from https://github.com/ashishumredkar/BookList.git Checkout to master
+Clone/download the project from https://github.com/ashishumredkar/BookList.git
+Checkout to master
 Goto project directory
 Run npm install